-CSLB is currently utilizing DCA's SOLID Training and Planning Solutions Unit to provide strategic planning services to develop the Boards' 2022-2025 Strategic Plan.
+CSLB utilizes DCA's SOLID Training and Planning Solutions Unit to provide strategic planning services, most recently in developing the Board's 2022-2024 Strategic Plan.

-Representatives from SOLID met with the Board members, the registrar, and chief deputy registrar to discuss the planning method, strategic planning goal areas, and target dates.
+Representatives from SOLID met with Board members, the Registrar, and Chief Deputy Registrar to discuss the planning method, strategic planning goal areas, and target dates.
 Also, an electronic survey was conducted to gather input from Board members, staff, and stakeholders.

 As part of the strategic planning process, SOLID conducted one-on-one interviews with Board members to identify strengths, weaknesses, internal and external threats, and opportunities.
-SOLID also garnered input from the registrar, chief deputy registrar, and senior staff.
+SOLID also garnered input from the Registrar, Chief Deputy Registrar, and senior staff.